Gravecat/invictus/src/entity/readme.md

 Entity has multiple derived classes, which represent more specialized forms.

 * **entity.cpp** - The main Entity class, from which everything else in this source folder derives.
+* **mobile.cpp** - The Mobile class represents Entities which can move around and fight; generally represents living creatures, but can also represent automata.